cacoco/smally-clojure/README.md

-# smally-clojure
+# smal.ly

-A tiny url webapp written in noir.
+A simple url shortener written in clojure+redis using the noir framework.

 ## Usage